SHOP

 If your narrative is consistent in terms of how people talk about you, as well as how your employees talk, how you convey your message inside of your own narratives; through your marketing materials, your website, so on and so forth.
 If there is continuity and all that, congratulations, you are a great brand.

-However, I will tell you that more often than not.
-And I'm sure if I asked for a raise of hands, I'm not going to make you guys call yourselves out, that you could all probably attest to the fact that you could do a better job.
+However, I will tell you that more often than not, you could do a better job.
 We all could, me included.
 This gentleman, Marty Neumeier, is one of my, I wouldn't say heroes, but he certainly is a mentor from afar.

 So what's vacant from this quote, that's so critical is you.
 We're talking about the customer, we're talking about the person on the other end.
 And so, as we speak to consistency, your job is to be consistent in how you roll out your brand, how you communicate your brand.
 But at the end of the day, it doesn't matter all that you do, if your customer doesn't get it.
 So if they don't have a great gut feeling about you, there's a chance that there's a misfire.